Biathlon: Basic concepts

-A biathlon competition consists of a race in which contestants ski through a cross-country trail system whose total distance is divided into either two or four shooting rounds, half in the prone position, the other half standing.
+A biathlon competition consists of a race in which contestants ski a series of loops on a cross-country trail system and includes either two or four shooting rounds called bouts, half in the prone position, the other half in the standing position.
 Depending on the shooting performance, extra distance or time is added to the contestant's total skiing distance/time.
-The contestant with the shortest total time wins.
+Depending on the event the contestant with the shortest total time or first to cross the finish line wins.

-For each shooting round, the biathlete must hit five targets or receive a penalty for each missed target, which varies according to the competition rules as follows:
+For each shooting bout, the biathlete must hit the five targets or receive a penalty for each missed target, which varies according to the competition rules as follows: